 (Les Scott) - I make ambient music under the name Neu Gestalt on Alex Tronic Records.
-My first release on the label was "Altered Carbon" and "Weightless Hours" is released in June this year.
+Albums released on ATR - "Altered Carbon" "Weightless Hours" and "Inside The Rain Chamber".

 I've made a few one minute pieces for the Vox Novus 60x60 project over the last few years and feature in the 2009, 2010 and 2011 International mixes as well as a 2010 UnTwelve (microtonal) 60x60. http://www.voxnovus.com/60x60/60x60_Dance.htm

-Over the last couple of years, I've also been making a few remixes for the Alex Tronic Records label, to which I'm signed and Nice'n'nasty.
+I've made a few remixes for the Alex Tronic Records label, to which I'm signed and Nice'n'nasty.
+A few tracks have also appeared on compilations on the Yellow Sunshine Explosion label over the last year or two.

 ah, sorry, les, i'll see if i can reactivate it. there are other things up there that are certainly better, but bouncy logs has just had about 15 minutes removed from the middle where it distorted too much to be worthwhile. the perils of live recording, of course (and a general lack of attention, of course.)